tgmz/sonar-xinfo-plugin/README.md

 ## Dynamic analysis
 * Tailor the example JCL procedures in "examples/jcl" for your system and store them in your system's PROCLIB
-* Provide credentials etc. in "examples/sonar-project-on-the-fly.properties"
+* Provide credentials etc. Use template "examples/sonar-project-on-the-fly.properties"
 * Analyze